yoinknow/yoink-sdk/README.md

 ## Support

-For issues, questions, or contributions, please visit our [GitHub repository](https://github.com/memewhales/yoink-sdk).
+For issues, questions, or contributions, please visit our [GitHub repository](https://github.com/yoinknow/yoink-sdk).

+For more information about Yoink protocol, visit our [website](https://yoink.now) or follow us on [Twitter](https://x.com/YoinkNow).

 ---